shahrukhlikhith/Negotiation_Chatbot/README.md

 The model is integrated into the code using OpenAI's Python SDK, which allows for easy interaction with their GPT models.

 ## Setup Instructions

 To set up and run the negotiation chatbot API locally, follow these steps:

-## Setup Instructions

-To set up and run the negotiation chatbot API locally, follow these steps: